TO THE WEBSITE OF MÉTIS-CANADIAN CELLIST, DAVID LIAM ROBERTS

-Since 2016, David Liam has been a leader of the “Back to BACH” Project, a global non-profit organization to inspire and encourage children to learn musical instruments and to instil in them a love of music.
-Passionate about educational outreach, he regularly gives online presentations to children around the world as a Back to BACH Soloist.
+For many years, David Liam was a leader of the “Back to BACH” Project, a global non-profit organization to inspire and encourage children to learn musical instruments and instil in them a love of music.
+Passionate about educational outreach, he continues to give online presentations to children around the world as a Back to BACH Soloist.

 David Liam plays a Ruggieri-model cello that was made for him in 2017 by Winnipeg luthier, Garth Lee.